Information für die Wissenschaft Nr. 84 | 9. Dezember 2019

 Microstructures that are in a highly non-equilibrium state, e.g. metallic glasses, will not be considered.
 Only crystalline material will be considered in this Priority Programme.
 In certain cases, production routes with high cooling rates may be necessary.
 However, additional measures (e.g. heat treatment) need to be carried out in order to achieve a state close to equilibrium in the desired temperature range.

-Proposals must be written in English and submitted to the DFG by 1 April 2020.
+Proposals must be written in English and submitted to the DFG by 1 April 2020 (On 24 March 2020 the deadline was extended to 15 April 2020).
 Please note that proposals can only be submitted via elan, the DFG’s electronic proposal processing system.

 Applicants must be registered in elan prior to submitting a proposal to the DFG.
 If you have not yet registered, please note that you must do so by 18 March 2020 to submit a proposal under this call; registration requests received after this time cannot be considered.
 You will normally receive confirmation of your registration by the next working day.
 Note that you will be asked to select the appropriate Priority Programme call during both the registration and the proposal process.